MrScripty/Studio-Whip/rust/documentation/tasks.md

 ## Overview
 These tasks enhance `gui_framework` towards a modular, reusable Bevy plugin structure, supporting future features like advanced UI elements and collaborative editing.
 The framework uses Bevy's core non-rendering features (ECS, input, events, etc.) and drives a custom Vulkan rendering backend.

 **Current Status:** The migration to Bevy (v0.15) and the refactor into Bevy plugins (Tasks 6 & 7) are complete.
 Core logic resides in Bevy systems within framework plugins (`GuiFrameworkCorePlugin`, etc.).
-Rendering uses the custom Vulkan backend, handles dynamic resizing, uses a Y-up world coordinate system, and supports dynamic vertex buffer updates for shapes. **Task 8 (Text Rendering Foundation) is now complete:** text layout occurs via `cosmic-text`, glyphs are cached/uploaded to a Vulkan atlas managed by `GlyphAtlas` (using `rectangle-pack` for packing), vertices are generated with correct baseline alignment, and text is drawn using a dedicated pipeline and dynamic vertex buffer managed by the `Renderer`.
-Known issues remain regarding text descriptor set binding and potential optimizations/refactoring.
+Rendering uses the custom Vulkan backend, handles dynamic resizing, uses a Y-up world coordinate system, and supports dynamic vertex buffer updates for shapes. **Task 8 (Text Rendering Foundation) is complete.** Text layout occurs via `cosmic-text`, glyphs are cached/uploaded to a Vulkan atlas, vertices are generated, and text is drawn using a dedicated pipeline. **Task 9 (Text Editing) is in progress:** Yrs integration, focus management, and layout caching (`TextBufferCache`) are complete.
+Cursor state components (`CursorState`, `CursorVisual`) have been added.

 ## Task 1: Implement Event Bus and Convert Existing Functionality
 - **Goal**: Introduce an event bus to decouple components and convert current interactions (dragging, instancing) to use it.